-NFTS Scotland: Script Editing Today :- ONLINE
+NFTS Scotland: Script Editing Today Online

 Duration 2 weeks

-New two-week online course delivered in the NFTS Scotland Virtual Classroom accessed by Zoom
+Delivered in the NFTS Scotland Virtual Classroom accessed by Zoom

 The current boom and global expansion of high-end TV Drama has opened a new era of opportunity.
 ‘Script Editing Today’ will introduce you to the role of the script editor in TV Drama today.
 The course will provide you with an understanding of the tools and skills that are needed by the industry today.
 It will take you through the process of the script editor’s work from assessing a first draft of a TV pilot to planning future episodes.
 Throughout, participants will work independently on scripts with the tutor but also collectively as editors in the heat and excitement of an online writers’ room.